Amey-Thakur/Amey-Thakur/README.md

 ## NAMASKAR, THIS IS AMEY THAKUR

+I'm a computer engineering student and a self-paced learner who loves to do research and learn new things every day.
+Committed to successful project rollouts with the ability to work with all types of personalities.
+Proud team player.

 <!--
 **Amey-Thakur/Amey-Thakur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.